North Equity Announces Acquisition Of Domino To Strengthen Home Vertical, Acton Media

 Founded in 2005, Domino is the ultimate resource for discovering your personal style and translating that into your home.
 Editors provide readers with inspirational and service-driven home tours, DIY tutorials, shopping guides, and more.
 The brand celebrates personal style and self-expression through the lens of emerging and expert creatives, enabling its audience to discover their own design aesthetic.
 Domino will join Acton Media Inc., a portfolio company of North Equity that comprises its home and lifestyle-focused brands, including SAVEUR and BobVila.com.

 "Domino's brand and content drive trends in the home and design space.
-The dynamic content and impressive team peaked North's interest, leading us to build a relationship with the executive and creative team.
+The dynamic content and impressive team piqued North's interest, leading us to build a relationship with the executive and creative team.
 We're ecstatic to finally welcome them to our family," said Andrew Perlman, Managing Partner of North Equity.
 "There is a tremendous opportunity for us to invest in and continue to grow the brand by employing our proprietary North playbook and technology.
 Domino is a phenomenal addition to our portfolio, and better positions North both in interior design as well as the broader home and DIY landscape."

 Domino's General Manager, Tracy Cho, will become General Manager of Domino and SAVEUR, where she will oversee all business and editorial operations.
 Nearly all of Domino's staff will be staying with the brand or working across the Acton portfolio.
 Chief Creative Officer, Kate Berry will continue to lead all of Domino's editorial and creative initiatives.